Finding Near-Optimal Weight Independent Sets at Scale: Related Work

-In recent years, reduction rules have frequently been added to branch-and-bound methods yielding so-called \emph{branch-and-reduce} algorithms~\cite{akiba-tcs-2016}.
-These algorithms are able to improve the worst-case runtime of branch-and-bound algorithms by applications of reduction rules to the current graph before each branching step.
-For the unweighted case, a large number of branch-and-reduce algorithms have been developed in the past.
-The currently best exact solver~\cite{hespe2020wegotyoucovered}, which won the PACE challenge 2019~\cite{hespe2020wegotyoucovered, bogdan-pace, peaty-pace}, uses a portfolio of branch-and-reduce/bound solvers for the complementary problems.
-Recently, novel branching strategies have been presented in~\cite{hespe2021targeted} to further improve both branch-and-bound as well as branch-and-reduce approaches.
+Exact algorithms usually compute optimal solutions by systematically exploring the space of solutions via variations of \emph{branch-and-} \emph{bound}~\cite{ostergaard2002fast,warren2006combinatorial}.
+Branching schemes and better pruning methods use upper and lower bounds to exclude specific subtrees~\cite{balas1986finding, babel1994fast,li2017minimization}.
+Of note, Warren and Hicks~\cite{warren2006combinatorial} proposed three branch-and-bound algorithms that use weighted clique covers as an upper bound, using a branching scheme first introduced by Balas and Yu~\cite{balas1986finding}.

-However, for a long time, virtually no weighted reduction rules were known, which is why hardly any branch-and-reduce algorithms exist for the MWIS problem.
-The first branch-and-reduce algorithm for the weighted case was presented by Lamm~\etal~\cite{lamm-2019}.
-The authors first introduce two meta-reductions called neighborhood removal and neighborhood folding, from which they derive a new set of weighted reduction rules.
-On this foundation a branch-and-reduce algorithm is developed using pruning with weighted clique covers similar to the approach by Warren and Hicks~\cite{warren2006combinatorial} for upper bounds and an adapted version of the ARW local search~\cite{andrade-2012} for lower bounds.
+Data reduction rules are frequently intermixed with branching and bounding, yielding so-called \emph{branch-and-reduce} algorithms~\cite{akiba-tcs-2016}, which can improve their worst-case (and practical) running time.
+For the unweighted case, many branch-and-reduce algorithms have been developed.
+In 2019 reduction rules for the MWIS problem were introduced, resulting in the first branch-and-reduce algorithm for MWIS by Lamm~\etal~\cite{DBLP:conf/alenex/Lamm0SWZ19}.
+They first introduce data reductions, together with a branch-and-reduce algorithm using pruning with weighted clique covers~\cite{warren2006combinatorial} for upper bounds and an adapted version of the \textsf{ARW} local search~\cite{andrade-2012} for lower bounds.